ltbatis/machine-learning/README.md

-Neste repositório irei armazenar meus conteúdos utilizados para estudar Machine Learning.
+In this repository I will store my contents used to study Machine Learning.